 Tip2: You can test the WhatsApp functionality to confirm that the WhatsApp messaging is worning fine.
 Just click on the menu: "Email to WhatsApp" -> "Test WhatsApp Message".
 You should receive a test message in WhasApp after a minute.

 Tip3: You can manually trigger the email check function without waiting 15min.
 Just click on the menu: "Email to WhatsApp" -> "Check emails now".
 It will manually start the function that checks for new emails.

 If you have problems, like not receiving the Call on Telegram, or not receiving the WhatsApp messages, try to test the CallMeBot API using your Web Browser:

 - Telegram Phone Calls using Web Browser: here

 - Telegram Text Messages using Web Browsers: here

 - WhatsApp Text Messages using Web Browser: here

 You might get some errors on the screen that will help you to identify the problem.
 (Ex: Calls disabled in the Telegram Security Settings, WhatsApp not activated, etc.)

-If you still have problems to use this API, don’t hesitate to contact me in Telegram @callmebot_com or by email at [email protected] Rember to Follow me on Twitter to get news about coming features, changes, invitations, etc.
+If you still have problems using the API, don’t hesitate to contact me in Telegram @callmebot_com or by email at [email protected] Remember to Follow me on Twitter to get news about coming features, changes, invitations, etc.